Eguana Technologies (CVE:EGT) Trading Down 25% – Here’s What Happened

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price traded down 25% on Tuesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares traded down 25% during mid-day trading on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
 456,388 shares traded hands during trading, an increase of 361% from the average session volume of 98,914 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Company Profile